The Feed API gives you the ability to:

 Get a daily feed files of newly listed items

 You can download an Item feed file each day that contains the newly listed items and a feed file that contains the descriptions for these items in a category.
 You can also get an Item Group feed file that contains the item group information for the items in the daily Item feed file that were associated with an item group.
 An item group is an item that has various aspect differences, such as color, size, storage capacity, etc.

 You can curate the items in any feed file by the fields returned in the feed file to create a shopping experience specifically for your shoppers.
 For a list of fields returned in the feed file see getItemFeed.

 Item details, such as quantity and price, change often on eBay so you will need check for changes in the items you have stored.
 You can use:

-- The getItemSnapshotFeed call to retrieve an hourly TSV_GZIP feed file of the items that have changed within an hour by category.
+- The getItemSnapshotFeed method to retrieve an hourly TSV_GZIP feed file of the items that have changed within an hour by category.

-- The Browse API getItem call to get the latest details of a specific item.
+- The Browse API getItem method to get the latest details of a specific item.
 This is often used to check price and quantity because these values change rapidly.

 Please note the following constraints for the Feed API.